 Exams and Tests

-A physical examination may show:
+A physical exam may show:

-- Fast heart rate
+- A rapid heart rate

 When to Contact a Medical Professional

 See your health care provider if you have symptoms of this condition.